zuohuahua/Elastos.RT/README.md

 ElastosRT is the core library which make C++ program with meta-data.

-ElastosRT is targeted for Ubuntu and iOS.
+ElastosRT is targeted for Ubuntu, Android and iOS.

-## Usage

-TODO

 ## Build